mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

   - `'auto'` The most suitable strategy for predicting probability estimates is chosen automatically, depending on the loss function.

-  - `'label-wise'` The prediction for an example is determined for each label independently
+  - `'output-wise'` The prediction for an example is determined for each label independently

     - `use_probability_calibration` (Default value = `'true'`) `'true'`, if a model for the calibration of probabilities should be used, if available, `'false'` otherwise.